 A “pre-veterinary curriculum” is usually designed to simply provide the courses that are the required minimum prerequisites for admission.
 This design may be very useful, but really is not mandated in any way.
 Following the required prerequisites can provide the same guide for undergraduate choices as a student moves toward admission.

 Suggested electives include anatomy, zoology, physiology, neuroanatomy or neurophysiology, cell biology, microbiology, genetics, or nutrition.

 1. When will the college let me know when my transcripts are received?

 Applicants will need to verify receipt of transcripts with VMCAS.

 2. How will I know that my application is complete?

 We are adopting a new computerized Admissions program and have decided to communicate with you via e-mail rather than through our old status portal.
-You should be receiving e-mails shortly that will inform you of your status.
+You should be receiving e-mails that will inform you of your status.

 3. When will I hear if I get an interview?

 You will not hear from the College until all applications have been evaluated by the Admissions Advisory Committee.
 This process is usually completed by the middle of January at which time invitations will be mailed to the highest ranking applicants.
 Because final transcripts are not due until February 1 of the application cycle, invitations to interview will not include fall grades in the initial calculation of the grade point averages.
-After fall grade entry, remember that all requirements regarding grades and grade point averages continue to apply and affect your interview status.
+After fall grade entry, remember that all requirements regarding grades and grade point averages continue to apply and affect your interview and admission status.